canro91/canro91.github.io/_posts/2020-03-06-TheArtOfUnitTestingReview.md

 Often, SetUp methods end up with initialization for only some tests.
 Tests should create their own world. **Initialize what's needed inside every test using builders**.

 Voilà!
 These are my main takeaways.
 Unit testing is a broad subject.
-[The Art of Unit Testing](https://www.manning.com/books/the-art-of-unit-testing-second-edition) cover almost all you need to know about it.
+The Art of Unit Testing cover almost all you need to know about it.
 The main lesson from this book is to write readable, maintainable and trustworthy tests.
 Remember the next person reading your tests will be you.

 > "Your tests are your safety net, so do not let them rot."

 If you're new to unit testing, start reading my [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}).
 You will write your first unit test in C# with MSTest.
+For more naming convetions, check [how to name your unit tests]({% post_url 2021-04-12-UnitTestNamingConventions %}).

 _Happy testing!_